 The first two hazards exist only right on the coast, in the beach area.
-Also, the surge rapidly diminishes by 10 to 15 km inland from the coast.
+But the inundation (flooding) from the storm surge can reach 10 to 15 km inland from the coast, depending on the slope of the land.

 For wind speeds M up to tropical cyclone force, the maximum-possible wave height (for unlimited fetch and duration) can be estimated from: